Music is a way of life for this ChIMES family!

 “The fortunate thing for us is that we started ChIMES classes long before this pandemic started, so Maddie already had this familiarity with the structure of the classes, and knew some of the other kids,” says Elizabeth.
 “It’s been a great constant during this time period.”

-No matter what, it’s clear that the Butler-Hellewell family will continue to find ways to make music a part of their everyday lives—and that is certainly something to sing about.
+No matter what, it’s clear that this family will continue to find ways to make music a part of their everyday lives—and that is certainly something to sing about.

 ChIMES (Childhood Introduction to Music Education, with Smiles) is the flagship program of the San Diego Youth Symphony’s early childhood division, and started with just a few classes back in 2018.
 Since that time, it has grown to accommodate over 500 families in its parent/child classes, over 300 students in the Chula Vista Elementary School district, and a number of partnerships with area preschools and community outreach programs as well.